ychaiu/env-haz-app/README.md

 ```

 2. Setup environmental variables
 **Note: API keys and API calls are currently made on the front end, which presents a security vulnerability.
 This is less of a concern for the Google Maps API key, which allows owner restrictions.
-Google also suggests the [same thing] (https://developers.google.com/maps/documentation/javascript/get-api-key).
+Google also suggests the [same thing](https://developers.google.com/maps/documentation/javascript/get-api-key).
 However, the Cloudinary API key is at risk.
 Future versions of this project will store API keys and make API calls from the backend.

 ```
 cd client